 You might have noticed in previous posts that we are all about our stuffed friends.

-Each friend has a specialty; some are chefs, some are web developers, some are huggers, and for whatever reason, Sarah decided Scoops was a Geometry Penguin.
+Each friend has a specialty; some are chefs, some are web developers, some are huggers, and for whatever reason, Ashar decided Scoops was a Geometry Penguin.

 Don’t you wish your family had a two-foot-tall Geometry Penguin?
 You know you do.